purescript/spago/README.md

   and you are then able to add any package that might not be in the package set, or override existing ones.
 - `spago.dhall`: this is your project configuration.
-It includes the above package-set, the list of your dependencies, and any other project-wide setting that `spago` will use for builds.
+It includes the above package-set, the list of your dependencies, the source paths that will be used to build, and any other project-wide setting that `spago` will use.

 To build your project, run: